Bader Field

 Bader Field (IATA: AIY, ICAO: KAIY, FAA LID: AIY), also known as Atlantic City Municipal Airport, was a city-owned public-use general aviation airport located in Atlantic City, in Atlantic County, New Jersey, United States.
-Named after the former mayor of Atlantic City, Edward L. Bader, it was the world's first airport built specifically for fixed-wing aircraft.
+It was named after the former mayor of Atlantic City, Edward L. Bader.
+The airport-turned field is located in Chelsea Heights, Atlantic City.

 Bader Field permanently closed on September 30, 2006.
 The field as of 2016 was for sale.